hes-e39/assignment-3/README.md

 2. Push changes to GH
 3. Wait until actions finish, this will create a new branch `gh-pages` and run the deployment
 4. In your GH repo: Settings -> Pages -> Build and deployment -> Branch -> gh-pages

-You might have to hard refresh the browser page when pushing multiple updates to GH in order to reflect the most recent changes.